ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 4pm.
-Mostly sunny.
-High near 78, with temperatures falling to around 76
+Partly sunny, with a high near 78.
+South southwest wind around 15
-         in the afternoon.
-South southwest wind 13 to 16 mph, with gusts as high as 26 mph.
+         mph, with gusts as high as 26 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">